rontea/GalagaV/README.md

 ## 🔑 Environment Variables (Optional)

-Create a `.env` file in the root directory to enable external services:
+Create a `.env` file in the root directory to enable external services.
+The app will work fine without these, falling back to local simulation mode.

 ```env
 # Firebase Configuration (For Global High Scores)